rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: Labels are propagated from labeled nodes to unlabeled nodes through the edges of the graph, based on the similarity between connected nodes.

+**Cost Function**: The cost function involves minimizing the discrepancy between the propagated labels and the true labels for the labeled data.

 **Example**: Classifying devices in a network by representing the network as a graph and propagating labels from known device types to unknown ones.

 ##### Graph Convolutional Networks (GCNs)